bsaldivaremc2/sarscov2_rm_prediction/README.md

 -th="15" \
 -prediction_type="mutation"
 ```
+## Dataset
+The datasets for prediction of positions and mutations can be downloaded from  [link_position](https://rovira-my.sharepoint.com/:u:/g/personal/39706766-a_epp_urv_cat/EVj_jsvLMJVGnlQtYGU17bsBUUbfwKW-uuXFM2NJ4mDqKg?e=JbWzSh) and  [link_mutation](https://rovira-my.sharepoint.com/:u:/g/personal/39706766-a_epp_urv_cat/EcC_KBLrb7pDt-LnTUe_7NoBfUDGuaQoplGW23Z7Ce7LRw?e=pIiJhX).

+## Citation
-If you are using this material please cite the work as:
+If you are using any of this material please cite the work as:

+## Other information
 Additional technical aspects not described in the manuscript and source codes will be provided under request.